kwant-project/kwant/doc/source/tutorial/superconductors.rst

 We implement the BdG Hamiltonian in Kwant using a 2x2 matrix structure for all Hamiltonian matrix elements, as we did previously in the :ref:`spin example <tutorial_spinorbit>`.
-We declare the square lattice and construct the scattering region with the following:
+We start by declaring some parameters that will be used in the following code:

 .. jupyter-execute::
-    :hide-code:

     a = 1
     W, L = 10, 10